Austen Croom-Johnson: Career

 Austen Herbert Croom-Johnson – nicknamed "Bunny" and "Ginger" Croom-Johnson – was born in Hereford.
 His double surname, "Croom-Johnson," are the surnames of his paternal great-grandparents, Henry Johnson (c.
 1795–18??) and Catherine Croom (c.
 1795–1876).
 Austen moved to New York City in 1935.
 Before moving to New York City, he had worked for the British Broadcasting Company for many years as a producer and performer.
 One of the programs he created for the BBC, Soft Lights and Music, became very popular.
 While in England, he wrote themes for Billy Mayerl's "Green Tulips" and "Bats in the Belfry."

 Croom-Johnson was enthusiastic about jazz, and in particular, English composer Frederick Delius (1862–1934).

-In commercial music, Croom-Johnson imported the tune, "D'ye ken John Peel?," and scored it for a 1939 jingle, "Pepsi-Cola Hits the Spot" (aka "Nickel, Nickel").
+In commercial music, Croom-Johnson imported the tune, "D'ye ken John Peel?," and scored it for a 1939 jingle, "Pepsi-Cola Hits the Spot" (a.k.a.
+"Nickel, Nickel").
 His Chicago-born lyricist partner, Alan Bradley Kent (né Karl Dewitt Byington, Jr.; 1912–1991), wrote the words.
 Its first and most enduring recording was performed – jazz-swing style, uptempo – by the Tune Twisters, a male vocal jazz trio that, for the prior 5 years, had been enjoying popularity on non-jazz oriented broadcasts from New York City.
 Lord & Thomas, a bygone New York City advertising agency, had commissioned songwriters Johnson and Kent to develop the campaign; and Newell-Emmett, another bygone New York City advertising agency, managed it for Pepsi-Cola.
 The jingle is the first in several respects.
 It is the first to become a hit, as popular music, on network radio, coast to coast – owed in part to the catchiness of the tune.
 It proved so popular that, in some cases, radio stations played it as entertainment rather than as advertising.
 It also is the first jingle with a short run-time, an innovation that changed broadcast advertising.
 In an era when advertisements ran often 5 minutes and employed annoyance factors, "Pepsi-Cola Hits the Spot" was the first to run slightly under 15 seconds, which permitted many more repetitions.
 The jingle, in 1999, was ranked by AdAge's "Top 100 Advertising Campaigns" as the No. 1 jingle of the 1940s and No. 14 of all time.